 h.
-B&P Section 2499.5 -- Aside from BPM's renewal fee, which accounts for more than 80 percent of the Board's revenue, the Board's fees for specified services have not been adjusted in two decades.
+B&P Section 2499.5 -- Aside from BPM's renewal fee, which accounts for more than 90 percent of the Board's revenue, the fees for other specified services have not been adjusted in two decades.
+They are at their statutory limits.
 The DCA Budget Office recommended in 2004, when the \$900 renewal fee was made permanent, that BPM's other fees be adjusted to reflect actual costs of service.
-This was a plan combined with the renewal fee measure to stabilize the BPM special fund and rely less on further increases on the renewal fee, already the highest within DCA.
+This was to stabilize the BPM special fund and relieve pressure on the renewal fee, which has been the highest professional renewal fee in DCA for decades.

-The following would bring fees in line with actual costs:
+The following would bring fees more in line with current costs:

-• Increase the application fee from \$20 to \$100

-- Delete application and renewal fee discounts for recent graduates - Add authority to waive the renewal fee for doctors working only as volunteers consistent with MBC statute (Section 2442) - Increase the duplicate wall certificate fee from \$40 to \$100 - Increase the duplicate renewal receipt fee from \$40 to \$50, and clarify statute to include the issuance of pocket licenses under this provision so that it is consistent with current practice - Increase the endorsement fee from \$30 to \$100, and clarify statute to include all of the services that are currently provided under this subsection - Increase the resident's license fee from \$60 to \$100 - Sunset authorization and fees for ankle licensure exam for pre-1984 licensees - Increase the exam appeal fee from \$25 to \$100 - Increase the continuing education course approval fee from \$100 to \$250
+- Increase the application fee from \$20 to \$100 - Delete application and renewal fee discounts for recent graduates - Add authority to waive the renewal fee for doctors working only as volunteers consistent with MBC statute (Section 2442) - Increase the duplicate wall certificate fee from \$40 to \$100 - Increase the duplicate renewal receipt fee from \$40 to \$50, and clarify statute to include the issuance of pocket licenses under this provision so that it is consistent with current practice - Increase the endorsement fee from \$30 to \$100, and clarify statute to include all of the services that are currently provided under this subsection - Increase the resident's license fee from \$60 to \$100 - Sunset authorization and fees for ankle licensure exam for pre-1984 licensees - Increase the exam appeal fee from \$25 to \$100 - Increase the continuing education course approval fee from \$100 to \$250